BCarlson1512/Gainstracker-Web/README.md

 - Similar to an ORM.
 When used with TRPC, ensures full type safety from the API to database

+### ChartJS

+- There's still not a great wrapper used for D3 and react, so for any sort of graphing/charting of data this is my go to library

 ## Contributions

 - See an issue with the app?
 Make an issue on the respective project (Web/Mobile)